Mieczysław Smorawiński: Fight for independence

 At the outbreak of World War I he discontinued his studies and received officer's training in the Drużyny Strzeleckie.
-He moved to Kraków, where on August 16, 1914, he joined the Polish Legions.
-On September 30 his unit was dispatched to the front.
+He moved to Kraków, where on 16 August 1914 he joined the Polish Legions.
+On 30 September his unit was dispatched to the front.
 He served with distinction in the II Brigade of the Legions, and held the posts of platoon, company and battalion commanding officer.
-After the Oath Crisis, together with many other members of the Polish Legions of Russian citizenship, he joined the 2nd Infantry Regiment of the Polish Auxiliary Corps, and then since February 16, 1918 he served in the Polnische Wehrmacht.
-On October 30 he left the ranks of his unit and the following day he joined the Polish Army, even before Poland officially declared her independence.
-Until July 13, 1919, he served as a platoon commander in the 8th Legions' Infantry Regiment, and then he commanded the entire regiment during the Battle of Lwów and the Polish-Ukrainian War.
+After the Oath Crisis, together with many other members of the Polish Legions of Russian citizenship, he joined the 2nd Infantry Regiment of the Polish Auxiliary Corps, then from 16 February 1918 he served in the Polnische Wehrmacht.
+On 30 October he left the ranks of his unit and the following day he joined the Polish Army, even before Poland officially declared her independence.
+Until 13 July 1919 he served as a platoon commander in the 8th Legions' Infantry Regiment, and then he commanded the entire regiment during the Battle of Lwów and the Polish-Ukrainian War.
 After the end of hostilities and a brief period in Belarus and Lithuania, Smorawiński became the organizer and commanding officer of a newly formed 9th Legions' Infantry Regiment.
-He returned to his previous unit in August of that year and remained its commander until October.
+He returned to his previous unit in August that year and remained its commander until October.

-During the Polish-Bolshevik War Smorawiński distinguished himself as a commander of the 4th Legions Infantry Regiment in the ranks of the Polish 2nd Legions Infantry Division (November 10, 1919 to August 4, 1920.
+During the Polish-Bolshevik War Smorawiński distinguished himself as a commander of the 4th Legions Infantry Regiment in the ranks of the Polish 2nd Legions Infantry Division (10 November 1919 to 4 August 1920.
 During the Polish retreat following a successful Bolshevik offensive in Belarus, Smorawiński was promoted to the rank of lieutenant colonel and assigned to the 4th Legions Infantry Brigade as its commanding officer.
 In the ranks of his unit he fought in the Battle of Warsaw.
 Following the Bolshevik defeat, his unit continued the pursuit after the fleeing Russians, finally liberating the town of Hrubieszów.
 After that his unit took part in the Battle of the Niemen River and reached Lida by the end of hostilities.

-After the Riga Peace Treaty, on September 2, 1921, Mieczysław Smorawiński was assigned to the 2nd Legions Infantry Division as the commander of infantry of that unit.
-He served at that post until March 20, 1927.
+After the Riga Peace Treaty, on 2 September 1921, Mieczysław Smorawiński was assigned to the 2nd Legions Infantry Division as the commander of infantry of that unit.
+He served at that post until 20 March 1927.
 Simultaneously, he graduated from the Centre for Infantry Training in Rembertów and was promoted to colonel.
 During the May Coup d'État of 1926, Smorawiński led a small troop of his men from Kielce in support of Józef Piłsudski's forces fighting in Warsaw.
-On March 19, 1927, he was assigned to the Kraków-based 6th Infantry Division as its commander.
-On January 1, 1928, he was promoted to the rank of Brigadier General and became the youngest General in Polish service until then.
+On 19 March 1927 he was assigned to the Kraków-based 6th Infantry Division as its commander.
+On 1 January 1928 he was promoted to the rank of Brigadier General and became the youngest General in Polish service until then.
 In October 1932 he was assigned to the Grodno-based Corps Area Command No. III as the deputy commander.
 After his successful training there, in October 1934 he became the commander of the Lublin-based Corps Area Command No. II.